findkit/findkit/packages/docs/docs/toml/index.md

 ### `cache_bust: boolean` {#cache_bust}

 Add random query string to the crawl http requests.
-This can cause a lot of load to the target webserver as the caches be very likely by passed but it can used to ensure that the crawler always sees the latest version of the pages.
+This can cause a lot of load to the target webserver as the caches will very likely be bypassed but it can be used to ensure that the crawler always sees the latest version of the pages.

 Defaults to `false`.